opendns/zmachine-api/README.md

 You can also skip most of this and use the provided Dockerfile, if it suits you.
 It'll take care of the dependencies and build process and give you just a container listening for HTTP requests.

+If you're using Docker, and you don't have S3 configured, take steps to ensure that `/root/saves` is preserved (use a Volume, mount a network drive, etc) or your saved games will be lost when the container is redeployed.

 The API
 -------